tylorr/assetman/README.md

 Boar on the other hand is designed to store large binary files in a centralized location.
-The centralized location lets each developer only download the most recent revision of each file. `assetman` will allow you to store the raw assets in a boar repo and automatically convert them to smaller assets, such as `.png`s, for storage in your DVCS repo.
+The centralized location lets each developer only download the most recent revision of each file. `assetman` will allow you to store the raw assets in a boar repo and automatically convert them to smaller assets, such as `.png` files, for storage in your DVCS repo.

 The other use of the boar repo is for "Master Assets".
 If the compressed assets